by Jen | Apr 2, 2024 | 6-11, Acts 1, DISO studies

 I’m old-school and like the pen/pencil and paper method for journaling my studies, but you can do this any way you want.
 If you don’t think you have time to physically write or type your notes, consider recording an audio of your thoughts, or use your smart phone to dictate into a notes app.

 But really, if you studied with me before, you know you’re welcome to just read the posts I publish here.
-They’ll help you become more familiar with the new process and show you how the Spirit speaks to my situation.
+They’ll help you become more familiar with the process and show you how the Spirit speaks to my situation.
 I’m praying that there will be enough similarities between my life and yours that you’ll find it worth your while to keep checking in with me, even if you can’t study along on your own yet.

 Dig-In Challenges